 Data Entry Clerk Salary

 Data Entry Clerks in the United States can expect wages of $12.31 per hour on average.
 Cash earnings for Data Entry Clerks — which occasionally include more than $3K from bonuses and more than $6K from profit sharing — stretch from around $20K to approximately $37K.
 Location is the biggest factor affecting pay for this group, followed by experience level.
 Work is enjoyable for Data Entry Clerks, who typically claim high levels of job satisfaction.
 Most Data Entry Clerks survey respondents are women (76 percent).
 Health benefits are not claimed by all — just over two-fifths lack any form of coverage — but a little over a half have medical insurance, and more than two-fifths have dental, too.
-This report is based on answers to PayScale's salary questionnaire.

 Job Description for Data Entry Clerk